-As a general guide, you should turn on the mixer first, before any external power amplifiers or powered speakers, and turn it off will reduce the possibility of any turn on or last.
+As a general guide, you should turn on the mixer first, before any external power amplifiers or powered speakers, and turn it off last.
 This will reduce the possibility of any turn-on, or turn-off thumps in your speakers.